cbcrg/melanogaster-pergola-reproduce/README.md

 * A boxplot comparing the fraction of time performing chase behavior of the GAL4 mutant and the control group
 * Two figures created using [Gviz](https://bioconductor.org/packages/release/bioc/html/Gviz.html) displaying the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups.
 * Two figures created using [Sushi](https://bioconductor.org/packages/release/bioc/html/Sushi.html) displaying the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups.
 * A folder containing all the necessary files to render the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups using [IGV](http://software.broadinstitute.org/software/igv/)
+* A volcano plot place on the folder with the same name displaying which variables were more different between periods labeled and not labeled as chase behavior by JAABA.